Dylan (musician)

-Natasha Woods (born 25 October 1999), known professionally as Dylan (stylised in all caps as DYLAN), is an English musician, singer and songwriter.
+Natasha Katherine Woods (born 25 October 1999), known professionally as Dylan (stylised in all caps), is an English musician, singer and songwriter.
 She signed to Island Records in 2022 and released her debut mixtape The Greatest Thing I'll Never Learn in October 2022, which peaked at No. 19 on the UK Albums Chart.

 Early life

-Woods was born in the village of Bures, England.
+Woods was born to parents Lorna (née Maxwell) and Robert and grew up in the village of Bures on the Essex–Suffolk border.
 She started playing music from a young age, learning the guitar from the age of 10.
 She was diagnosed with Irlen syndrome as a child, after struggling at school with reading.
+She attended Stowe School, where she was a member of Queen's.
 Woods learned to play piano and guitar by ear, and began to write songs.
-Woods sent some of her music to producer Will Hicks, who took an interest in her work.
+With help from her music teacher Ben Weston, Woods sent some of her music to producer Will Hicks, who took an interest in her work.

 Career

-2019-present: early EPs and The Greatest Thing I'll Never Learn

-Dylan released her debut EP named Purple in 2019.
-This was followed by two further EPs, Red in 2020 and No Romeo in 2022.
+Dylan released her debut EP named Purple in October 2019.
+It included debut single "Bad Bitches Beat Heartbreak" and second single "Sour Milk" to which Dylan said "'Sour Milk' is about the push and pull of a relationship; not wanting someone when they're around but craving them when they're distant.
+I tend to find stupid reasons to call it quits with someone, and then immediately regret it when they leave; it's a constant rollercoaster of feelings and not knowing what you want…"

+Purple was followed by two further EPs, Red in 2020 and No Romeo in 2022.
+Speaking about the title track, Dylan said, "I wrote 'No Romeo' with my best friends in mind.
+I was tired of them going back to their questionable exes and letting themselves be treated like crap (although I think I needed the song as much as they did!) and wanted, as always, to write something empowering.
+The aim was to write an anthem for the late-night drives with the windows down, the shouting at the sea because life and the screaming crying throwing up heartbreak moments."

-In mid 2022, Dylan supported Ed Sheeran on his +–=÷× Tour. and was signed to Island Records.
+In mid-2022, Dylan supported Ed Sheeran on his +–=÷× Tour. and was signed to Island Records.

 On 28 October 2022, Dylan released the mixtape, The Greatest Thing I'll Never Learn.
 Dylan was named as Deezer's 'focus artist' shortly after.
-In December 2023, Dylan was also announced by BBC Radio 1 as a Sound of 2023.
+In December 2022, Dylan was also announced by BBC Radio 1 as a nominee of the Sound of 2023 longlist.

+On 4 August 2023, she released "Liar Liar" with Bastille.